Bombardier sees 50 percent market share with revamped CRJ 900 jet

 With European planemaker Airbus taking a majority stake in Bombardier’s flagship CSeries jetliner program, the company is focusing on shoring up its regional jets and turboprops with a mixture of hard-sell, and cost-cutting plans.
 The division has combined orders in hand for just for over 100 planes.

-Cromer said the CRJ’s new Atmosphere interior, which adds bin space for carry-on luggage and other upgrades, makes the plane more competitive against the E175 which some airlines preferred for its cabin.
+Cromer said the CRJ’s new Atmosphere interior, which increases bin space for carry-on luggage and other upgrades, makes the plane more competitive against the E175 which some airlines preferred for its cabin.

 “I think there was a perception, depending on which version of the CRJ that the airline was operating, that the Embraer was new and an upgraded cabin versus the CRJ experience and I think we responded to that very effectively with the Atmosphere cabin,” he said.